THE RIDLER REPORT 2013 IS AVAILABLE TO DOWNLOAD

 The report is receiving sponsorship from headline sponsor E.ON and the sponsors of the four core research themes (coaching evaluation, setting up coaching for success in organisations, team coaching and internal coaching) GSK, Hogan Lovells, Network Rail and News UK.

 Professor David Gray of University of Greenwich, the leading international expert in research methodology has provided consultancy input into the Ridler Report to reinforce the high levels of rigour of research methodology used, at the same time as expanding the range of the report’s research methods, to include extensive use of focus groups.

-The Ridler Report on-line survey covers areas drawn from the four core research themes (see above) and a range of other topical areas in coaching, including accreditation, chemistry meetings, supervision, group coaching, coaching culture, the organisation’s role in coaching assignments, coachee objectives, external coaching fee levels and coaching via virtual delivery channels.
+The Ridler Report on-line survey (which has now closed) covered areas drawn from the four core research themes (see above) and a range of other topical areas in coaching, including accreditation, chemistry meetings, supervision, group coaching, coaching culture, the organisation’s role in coaching assignments, coachee objectives, external coaching fee levels and coaching via virtual delivery channels.